 This is an example of the case when a parent theme uses only one main style.css file.
-If the parent theme goes with more than one .css file (for instance, ie.css, main.css etc) you will need to keep all the parent theme dependencies in this case.
+If the parent theme goes with more than one .css file (for instance, ie.css, main.css, etc) you will need to keep all the parent theme dependencies in this case.

 A style.css file of the child theme should be loaded automatically.
-In case it does not, WordPress Codex recommends to enqueue it as well using ‘parent-style’ as a dependency.
+In case it does not, WordPress Codex recommends to enqueue it as well using ‘parent style’ as a dependency.

-Here is one thing to note, ‘functions.php’ file of a child theme does not overwrite its counterpart from the parent one.
+Here is one thing to note, the ‘functions.php’ file of a child theme does not overwrite its counterpart from the parent one.
 It is loaded before the parent’s file.
-You can add new functions to functions.php file of a child theme and they will not be affected after the parent theme update and work properly on your site.
+You can add new functions to the functions.php file of a child theme and they will not be affected after the parent theme update and work properly on your site.

-WordPress allows you to add files to the child theme directory which are not initially included into the parent theme.
+WordPress allows you to add files to the child theme directory which are not initially included in the parent theme.
 If you want to add a new page template to the child theme, for example, you can easily do this, but the template hierarchy in WordPress should be considered.